History of Zakynthos: First World War (1914–1918)

 The First World War period was dominated by two parties on Zakynthos, the Romas and the Lomvardos party.
 The Romas party were elected as deputies for the Liberals led by Greek prime minister, Eleftherios Venizelos whereas the Lomvardos party for the Royalists.
 It was not unknown for key figures in the parties to change sides.
 Many of the elements of the National Schism were reflected in these two local parties.
 The clubs situated on the island played a key role as meeting points for these two political poles but there was also rallies, agitation and reports of general tension on the streets of Zakynthos town.

 Due to the National Schism and the ongoing First World War, Anglo-French forces fortified the Ionian Islands from 1915 in support of Eleftherios Venizelos and Entente.
 A French naval squadron landed 600 men on Zakynthos in late 1915 and also another 280 Senegalese (a French colony of the time) in early 1917.
 A French flag was flown over the Castle.
-In mid-1917, the French Senegalese soldiers departed and the French flag was lowered from the Castle.
+In 1917, the French Senegalese soldiers departed and the French flag was lowered from the Castle.

 The population of Zakynthos had been reduced dramatically in this period due to emigration and starvation during 1916–1917.
 From 49,104 inhabitants in 1906, the population was 37,340 in 1920.

 Second World War (1940–1945)

-Mussolini-led Italy invaded Greece in October 1940 but the invasion was halted after the Greek army pushed the Italians back into Northern Epirus and some of Albania.
+Mussolini-led Italy invaded Greece in 1940 but the invasion was halted after the Greek army pushed the Italians back into Northern Epirus and some of Albania.
 This forced the allies of Fascist Italy, the Germans, to come to the aid of Italy.
-The combined forces engaged the Greek forces in April 1941, and by the middle of May, Greece was occupied by Nazi Germany.
+The combined forces engaged the Greek forces in 1941, Greece was then occupied by Nazi Germany.
 Germany occupied and administered important cities such as Athens and Thessaloniki, the Bulgarians controlled the north-eastern portion of the country, while Italy controlled the majority of the Peloponnese and the Ionian Islands.